RudolfCardinal/pdn_project_allocation/README.rst

 - If the adminstrator permits, I might also express ties.
 For example, I might express "joint second and third" by giving preferences 1, 2.5, 2.5, 4, 5.

+  - This is "fractional" ranking (https://en.wikipedia.org/wiki/Ranking).
+It's the default input format.
+It's the only format used in calculation, because alternatives are biased, discussed below.
+(And it's the only output format, because this makes output ranks consistent with other output scores, which include means/sums of ranks.)

+  - You can choose to use "competition" ranking as an input format; the equivalent competition ranks for our example would be 1, 2, 2, 4, 5.

+  - You can also choose "dense" ranking as an input format; that would be 1, 2, 2, 3, 4 in our example.

+  - Note that both competition and dense rankings are biased, so must not be used for calculation.
+For example, if person A rates two projects top and then a third project (competition ranks 1, 1, 3, totalling 5; dense ranks 1, 1, 2, totalling 4), and person B ranks three projects in order (1, 2, 3, totalling 6), then there are more ways to make person A completely happy;
+    the maximization of overall happiness favours person A. In fractional ranking (in which person A would be 1.5, 1.5, 3, totalling 6), every person has the same notional number of "dissatisfaction points" to allocate.
+    Rankings are always converted immediately to fractional rankings internally.

 - The program enforces the requirement that a student's scores for all the projects (those explicitly ranked and those ranked by default) must add up to the total dissatisfaction (210 in this example).
 It also enforces that